Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

 We compare our estimator with the TV-based method

-which is well-suited for the piecewise-constant discs in our ground truth images.
-Problem \eqref{eq:odt_tv} is solved using FISTA that is initialized with $\M s_{\text{init}}$ and the regularization parameter $\tau$ is tuned for optimal MSE performance via a grid search.
+where $\mathcal{I}(\M s) = i_{+}(\M s)$ for the simulated data and $\mathcal{I}(\M s) = i_{-}(\M s)$ for the real data.
+This is a state-of-the-art method for ODT and is commonly used in practice \cite{kamilov2015learning, kamilov2016optical}.
+Moreover, it is well-suited for the constant-valued discs in our samples.
+The problem in \eqref{eq:odt_tv} is solved using FISTA initialized with $\M s_{\text{init}}$.
+The regularization parameter $\tau$ is tuned for optimal MSE performance in the simulated-data setting via a grid search, while it is tuned manually in the real-data setting.